mohit2708/PHP/InterviewQuestions.md

 Constants cannot be defined by simple assignment, they may only be defined using the define () function.
 Constants may be defined and accessed anywhere without regard to variable scoping rules.
 Once the Constants have been set, may not be redefined or undefined.

 Ques.
-Difference between Echo And Print ?
-Ans.
-Echo
-Print
-Echo is a statement i.e. used to display the output.
-It can be used with parentheses echo or without parentheses echo.
-Print is also a statement i.e. used to display the output.
-It can be used with parentheses print ( ) or without parentheses print.
-Echo does not return any value
-Print always return 1
-Echo is faster than print
-Print is slower than echo
-echo can pass multiple string separated as ( , )

-using print can doesn’t pass multiple argument

-Ques.
 Php Global Variables (Superglobals) ?
 Ans. predefined array varible  by php